Guide to Nursing Homes: Understanding Care, Costs, and Options

 - How is my loved one adjusting to the environment?

-- What activities do they participate in regularly?
+- What activities do they participate in?

 Nursing Homes by State